aws/karpenter-provider-aws/website/content/en/docs/tasks/deprovisioning.md

 {{% alert title="Note" color="primary" %}}
 By adding the finalizer, Karpenter improves the default Kubernetes process of node deletion.
-When you run `kubectl delete node` on a node without a finalizer, the node gets deleted in the API server but the instance keeps running.
+When you run `kubectl delete node` on a node without a finalizer, the node is deleted without triggering the finalization logic.
+The instance will continue running in EC2, even though there is no longer a node object for it.
 The kubelet isn’t watching for its own existence, so if a node is deleted the kubelet doesn’t terminate itself.
-All the pod objects get deleted by a garbage collection process later, because the pods’ nodes are gone.
+All the pod objects get deleted by a garbage collection process later, because the pods’ node is gone.
 {{% /alert %}}

 ## What can cause deprovisioning to fail?